JetBrains/kotlin-web-site/docs/topics/scope-functions.md

 ```
 {kotlin-runnable="true" kotlin-min-compiler-version="1.3"}

-If the code block contains a single function with `it` as an argument, you can use the method reference (`::`) instead of
+If the code block passed to `let` contains a single function with `it` as an argument, you can use the method reference
-the lambda:
+(`::`) instead of the lambda argument:

 ```kotlin
 fun main() {